AdobeDocs/workfront.pt-BR/help/quicksilver/maestro/records/connect-records.md

    Remover campos de objeto do Workfront da **Campos selecionados** área.

-   Isso adiciona ou remove campos vinculados dos registros de planejamento do Workfront.
+   Isso adiciona ou remove campos vinculados dos registros do Workfront Planning.
 As informações associadas aos campos removidos permanecem no Workfront.

-### Conectar registros de planejamento do Workfront a objetos do Adobe Experience Manager
+### Conectar registros do Workfront Planning a objetos do Adobe Experience Manager

 <!--when we will have more applications to link to from Maestro, change the title to something like: Connect Maestro records to objects from other applications-->

 >[!IMPORTANT]
 >
->Você deve ter uma licença da Adobe Experience Manager Assets, e a instância da Workfront de sua organização deve estar integrada à Plataforma comercial Adobe ou à Adobe Admin Console para poder conectar os registros de planejamento da Workfront à Adobe Experience Manager Assets.
+>Você deve ter uma licença do Adobe Experience Manager Assets e a instância da Workfront de sua organização deve estar integrada à Plataforma de negócios Adobe ou à Adobe Admin Console para poder conectar os registros do Workfront Planning à Adobe Experience Manager Assets.
 >
 >Em caso de dúvidas sobre a integração com a Adobe Admin Console, consulte [Perguntas frequentes sobre a experiência unificada do Adobe](/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/unified-experience-faq.md).